 The Cross-Over Ministry, Inc. ("Cross-Over" or the "Organization") is a not-for-profit, non-stock corporation which was founded in the mid 1980's.
-Cross-Over provides a full range of medical services and patient education to low income, uninsured individuals at two free clinics operating in downtown Richmond and western Henrico County, Virginia.
+Cross-Over provides a full range of medical services and patient education to low income, uninsured individuals, and individuals with Medicaid insurance at two safety net clinics operating in downtown Richmond and western Henrico County, Virginia.